 This testimony documents violence, torture and extensive human rights violations by the Greek authorities, involving women, children and seniors.
 If the respondent is to be believed, two people were killed during this push back.

-Our respondent is a 50-year-old man from northern Afghanistan.
+The respondent is a 50-year-old man from northern Afghanistan.
 At 11:00 a.m. on the 9th of September 2020, he boarded a bus in Xanthi, north-eastern Greece, bound for Thessaloniki.
 After a short drive of ten minutes, the bus pulled over and one Greek police officer “dressed in a blue uniform” entered the vehicle.
-The officer approached the respondent and asked him to produce his “documents”.
+The officer approached the respondent and asked him to produce his “documents.”

 A further three men were brought off the bus by the police.
 They were Syrian and, like the respondent, allegedly possessed khartia.
 The three officers then walked the men “some minutes” – to a point which the respondent claimed was purposefully out of sight – handcuffed them, tore up their documents and loaded the group into the back of a white, windowless van.

 Next, the four men were driven to a police station in Xanthi that was “by a motorway.”
 They were placed in a large cell that contained 26 other people-on-the-move (POM) from a wide range of countries; Tunisians, Moroccans, Egyptians, Pakistanis and Bangladeshis were all present.